olivergregorius/json-reflect/README.md

 The endpoint "https://testserver.company.com:8080/vehicles/cars" is called using Basic Auth as testuser.
 One parameter "brand" is set to the value "VW", resulting in the following URL to be called: "https://testserver.company.com:8080/vehicles/cars?brand=VW".
 The status code is asserted to be 200, furthermore the response body is checked.
 The field "constructor" is not mandatory, but if it is present it must be a string.
-The "data"-array must contain 2 elements whereas the "attributes"-field of the second element is only checked to be present, regardless of what type it is and what it contains.
+The "data"-array must contain two elements whereas the "attributes"-field of the second element is only checked to be present, regardless of what type it is and what it contains.

 ## Appendix